RodrigoFranco91/RodrigoFranco91/README.md

 🇧🇷 I'm from Pouso Alegre - MG;

-💻 I'm a Web Developer and currently **I'm looking for a new job**;
+💻 I'm a Web Developer and currently **I'm working at [Zup](https://www.zup.com.br/)**;

-📜 I have a degree in Information Systems and I am doing graduate course at Mobile Development and Cloud Computing.
+📜 I have a degree in Information Systems and a graduate course at Mobile Development and Cloud Computing.

 📫 How to reach me 👇🏼